Norman1/mhunters-clan-ladder/README.md

 ## How it Works

 The ladder is fully automated.
-A bot ("Norman") runs every 30 minutes to:
+A bot ("Norman") runs every 2 hours to:
 1.  **Matchmake**: Find two available players and create a game on Warzone.com.
 2.  **Referee**: Check for finished games, update ELO ratings, and track missed games.